 These grants are open to any researcher at any career stage and are generally for one year, but in certain circumstances may be for longer.

-Grant Amount – The Foundation will award approximately seven grants per annum to a maximum level of $60,000 each.
+Grant Amount – The Foundation will award approximately nine grants per annum to a maximum level of $70,000 each.

-Grant Process – Relevant researchers based in Victoria may submit applications for assessment by the Research Sub-Committee.
-Grants can be made to collaborative research projects but the Principal Investigator should be located in Victoria.
+Grant Process – Relevant researchers based in Victoria may submit applications for assessment by the Research Committee.
+Grant applications may be submitted including collaborative interstate researchers, but the Principal Investigator must be located at a research institute in Victoria.

 Grant Amount – $5,000.